 You can’t yet project a swingin’ dance party onto your windows, but you can put that empty space in your front windows to use, regardless.
 AtmosFX is a projection system that casts images against a screen that can be hung in front of windows and doors.
 We discussed the product on Come In, We’re Open before, but we only briefly mentioned the winter holiday applications.

 This year, your windows can play host to a series of holiday decoration scenes, like a roaring fireplace, blustery snow, New Year’s fireworks, a tip-toeing Saint Nick, or a stream of balloons and confetti.
 It may not fool burglars, but it will certainly amaze your neighbors.
-The set-up is incredibly easy to use – just turn it on and direct the light at a projection screen – so you can dress the house up without spending too much time or energy on it.
+The set-up is incredibly easy to use – just turn it on and direct the light at a projection screen.
+With AtmosFX, you can dress the house up without spending too much time or energy on it.

 In the future, more decoration scenes will be available from the supplier, and you can even hire them to develop a custom decoration for you, at a fairly steep price.
 It looks like Kevin is going to need to do more than scam a pizza delivery guy if he wants to use a projection instead of mannequins to set up his dance party scene.

-In all, there’s a whole lot you can do to take your decoration game above and beyond the competition in your neighborhood, but you’re going to need to get on top of it early.
-Get your orders placed, get your fancy machines, and be ready to set up.
+In all, there’s a whole lot you can do to take your decoration game above and beyond the competition.
+However, you’re going to need to get on top of it early.
+Place your orders, get your fancy machines, and be ready to set up.

 So now, you’ve got another tool in your toolbox.
 With great power comes great responsibility, but don’t worry.
 You’re ready for anything the future might throw at you.